 In addition, the Fed broke the high-yield credit markets (junk bonds).
 For over 40 days, not a single company was able to sell a high-yield bond on the open market.
 The purple circle in the next chart shows the freezing of the junk bond market.

-These “incidents” are why Treasury Secretary Steven Mnuchin went on an emergency phone call with the Fed and the President’s Working Group on Financial Markets at the end of 2018.
+These “incidents” with the financial bubble are why Treasury Secretary Steven Mnuchin went on an emergency phone call with the Fed and the President’s Working Group on Financial Markets at the end of 2018.

 It’s also why the Fed did a U-turn, stopped talking about rate hikes, and promised to end quantitative tightening in 2019.